Best Smart Home hub with Z-Wave? Which one is the easiest to use with Z-Wave Devices?

 For some, the idea of blending security and home automation hub is not something they want to do – leaving their security system to focus on security and their z-wave hub to focus on their smart home – ideally, they’ll still talk to each other.

-- Best smart home hub with Z-Wave?
-Which one is the easiest to use with the most features?
+- Best Smart Home hub with Z-Wave?
+Which one is the easiest to use with Z-Wave Devices?

 - 1: Samsung SmartThings Hub